denten-books/plain-text/main.md

 yesterday's digital detritus: digital clocks, purple lightning bolts, and the abstract chrome landscapes made widely available by graphic editing software in the 1990s.
 There are numbers.
-The preferred arrangement is in a torrential grid--the matrix--descending in the background of a generic humanoid form, also translucent.
-Or better yet: alphanumeric characters comprising the globe or a face.
+The preferred arrangement is in a torrential grid--the matrix--descending in the background, behind a generic humanoid form, also translucent.
+Or better yet: alphanumeric characters comprising a globe or a face.
 Ones and zeros are best arranged as an unending string, which runs at a slight angle on the Z-axis and beyond the frame, foregrounding whatever object that is meant to take on the digital as a property: the digital wake.